This Is Why You Get Dry Skin Around Your NoseDecember 22, 2022

 Dry skin doesn’t stick to just one area of your body.
 It can arise in patches and pop up in very specific areas — like around your nose.
 As random as it may seem, there are several reasons why the skin around your nose becomes comparatively drier than the other areas of your face, especially during the winter.
 To get to the bottom of what causes dry skin around the nose, keep reading.

-What Causes Dry Skin Around the Nose?
+What Causes Dry Skin Around Your Nose?

 When temperatures drop, it can cause the area around your nose to dry up, even if the rest of your skin remains supple.
 “The outside skin of the nose can be dry and peeling even though the rest of the skin is hydrated due to exposure to the environment,” says Dr. Elizabeth Houshmand, a board-certified dermatologist and Skincare.com consultant based in Dallas, Texas.
 A lack of humidity in the air can also contribute to dry skin.

 Another big factor?
 Sun exposure.
 If your nose is exposed to harmful UVA and UVB rays, it can cause skin to burn and, consequently, flake and peel.
 A sunburn on your nose may also lead to more concerning factors than just dry skin.
 “Actinic photodamage can cause damage to your skin cells over time, and can present as dry, flaking spots on the nose that won’t go away,” says Dr. Houshmand.
 These spots run the risk of becoming precancerous.
 Should you see any irregular patches on your skin, whether on your nose or on any other part of your body, consult a medical professional.

 Cause #4: Allergies or Colds

 Cause #7: Underlying Medical Conditions

 The reason the skin around your nose may be drying out can be deeper than just a cold or the weather.
 Rosacea and seborrheic dermatitis — both forms of skin inflammation — are conditions associated with dried-out skin.
 Another potential reason is eczema, a condition that commonly causes patches of dry skin to form in the same area.